AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 This comprehensive flow diagram illustrates every critical step in the OpenID Connect authentication process as implemented by ScotAccount.
 Each step serves specific security purposes and contributes to the overall integrity of the authentication system.

 The process begins when a user attempts to access a protected resource in your service.
 Your service recognises that authentication is required and initiates the OpenID Connect flow by generating the necessary security parameters.
-The PKCE parameters protect against authorization code interception attacks, whilst the state and nonce parameters provide protection against CSRF and replay attacks respectively.
+The PKCE parameters protect against authorisation code interception attacks, whilst the state and nonce parameters provide protection against CSRF and replay attacks respectively.

-Your service then redirects the user to ScotAccount with a carefully constructed authorization request that includes all necessary parameters.
+Your service then redirects the user to ScotAccount with a carefully constructed authorisation request that includes all necessary parameters.
 ScotAccount handles the actual authentication process, which may involve multiple steps depending on the user's account status and the security requirements.

-Once authentication is complete, ScotAccount redirects the user back to your service with an authorization code.
+Once authentication is complete, ScotAccount redirects the user back to your service with an authorisation code.
 Your service validates the state parameter to ensure the response corresponds to a request it actually made, then creates a client assertion JWT to prove its identity to ScotAccount.

-The token exchange step involves your service sending the authorization code, client assertion, and PKCE code verifier to ScotAccount's token endpoint.
+The token exchange step involves your service sending the authorisation code, client assertion, and PKCE code verifier to ScotAccount's token endpoint.
 ScotAccount validates all these components before issuing tokens that your service can use.

 Finally, your service validates the received tokens, extracts the user's identifier, and creates an appropriate session to grant access to the protected resource.